DataKitchen/ngx-toolkit/projects/core/README.md

 > say something nice

 #### @Memoize
-Caches a method's result when it has already been calculated for a give input.
+Caches a method's result when it has already been calculated for a given input.

 ```typescript
 class TestClass {